golang/vscode-go/docs/debugging.md

 ### Debug sessions started with the "debug test" CodeLens or the test UI does not use my `launch.json` configuration.

 The "debug test" CodeLens and the [test UI](https://github.com/golang/vscode-go/blob/master/docs/features.md#test-and-benchmark) do not use the `launch.json` configuration ([Issue 855](https://github.com/golang/vscode-go/issues/855)).
 As a workaround, use the `go.delveConfig` setting and the `go.testFlags` setting.
 Please note that these all apply to all debug sessions unless overwritten by a specific `launch.json` configuration.

+### Why can't I use local attach with a process started with `go run`?

+Unlike `go build`, `go run` passes `-s -w` to the linker to strip the debug info.
+If you try attach to such a binary with a debugger, it will fail an error like `decoding dwarf section info at offset 0x0: too short`.
+Use `go build -gcflags='all=-N -l'` to build your binary instead.
+See Go Issue [24833](https://github.com/golang/go/issues/24833) for more information.

 ## Reporting Issues

 When you are having issues in `dlv-dap` mode, first check if the problems are reproducible after updating `dlv-dap`.
 It's possible that the problems are already fixed.
 Follow the instruction for [updating dlv-dap](#updating-dlv-dap)) and [updating extension](https://code.visualstudio.com/docs/editor/extension-gallery#\_extension-autoupdate).